 Besides, I have to admit that finding proper people to travel with might be challenging (especially nowadays when people have loads of “friends” on the Internet, but not many real ones outside the net).

-There are no black-and-white situations in life, but I definitely prefer to travel with friends. 🙂
+There are no black-and-white situations in life, but, all in all, I definitely prefer to travel with my spouse and friends. 🙂